 If you’ve decided to make your way up to the summit in the afternoon, you should definitely stay to watch an incredible Tiger cave temple sunset.
 We’ve been waiting until the sun was set before we made our way down and it was a wonderful experience!

-The hike isn’t the only thing you can do here.
+The hike up to the viewpoint isn’t the only thing you can do here.
 Because before or after the hike you have to visit the actual Tiger Cave Temple itself!
-The cave is located in so called “Wonderland” which is an easy flat trail of about 20 minutes leading you though the jungle, along impressive big sacred trees, a sanctuary with Buddha statues and the homes of Monks who live here, until you reach the actual Tiger Cave.
+The cave is located at the end of the so-called “Wonderland” trail which is an easy flat path of about 20 minutes leading you through the jungle.
+You will pass impressive big sacred trees, a sanctuary with Buddha statues and the homes of Monks until you reach the actual Tiger Cave.
 The beautiful stalactites and many other details here are absolutely worth a visit.
-Maybe you even encounter a friendly Monk who want to show you ‘his’ meditation cave.
+Maybe you even encounter a friendly Monk who wants to show you ‘his’ meditation cave.

 Tips for the Tiger cave temple hike